rackerlabs/support-how-to/content/cloud-block-storage/detach-and-delete-cloud-block-storage-volumes.md

 4. In the pop-up dialog box, click **Detach Volume**.

-**Note:** It might take several minutes for the volume to detach.
+**Note**: It might take several minutes for the volume to detach.

 ### Delete a volume

 Before you can delete an attached volume, you must detach it from the server.
 If a snapshot of the volume exists, you must delete the snapshot before you can delete the volume.

 1. In the top navigation bar of the Cloud Control Panel, click **Storage > Block Storage Volumes**.

 2. On the Block Storage Volumes page, click the gear icon next to the volume name and select **Delete Volume**.